Bence Bicsák

 Bence Bicsák (born 19 October 1995) is a Hungarian professional triathlete and double Olympian.
-He was a member of the Hungarian 2024 Olympic Triathlon team and officially selected to compete in the men's individual event at the 2024 Summer Olympics in Paris, where he finished in 16th place out of 55 Olympians who started the race.
-He was also a member of the Hungarian 2020 Olympic Triathlon team and competed in the men's individual event at the 2020 Tokyo Olympic Summer Games where placed 7th out of 51 Olympians who started the race.
-Post Paris 2024 Olympics, Bicsák's 7th-place finish at an Olympic triathlon event remains unsurpassed by any other Hungarian triathlete.
+He was a member of the Hungarian 2020 Olympic Triathlon team and competed in the men's individual event at the 2020 Tokyo Olympic Summer Games where placed 7th, the highest placing Olympic triathlon finish by a Hungarian.
+He was also selected to compete in the men's individual event at the 2024 Summer Olympics in Paris, where he finished in 16th place out of 55 Olympians who started the race.
+Additionally, at the 2020 Tokyo Olympics, Bicsák competed in the inaugural Triathlon - Mixed-Relay event.
+The Hungarian team composed of two men and two women finished in 11th position.